ShantnuS/SpoonBot2/README.md

-# SpoonBot - My first discord bot!
+# SpoonBot2 - The same as SpoonBot but customised for Azure

 **A basic discord bot written in python.**